microsoft/ignite-learning-paths-training-ops/ops10/scripts/main.md

 As part of obtaining that baseline, we’ll want to perhaps dive into looking at past performance.
 While it is true "Past performance is no guarantee of future results" it can sometimes help us calibrate our expectations.
 Similarly, if we have access to information about past outages or hiccups with a service, those may give us at least some sense of potential failure modes that we’re going to need to incorporate into our thinking around reliability.

 And finally, it will be useful for us to gain some contextual knowledge around a system.
-Context can fall into a wide variety of bucket, much of it socio-technical.
+Context can fall into a wide variety of buckets, much of it socio-technical.
 For example, and the socio- side we’ll want to gather good information about the stakeholders associated with a service or an application.
 You would think "oh, it’s obvious who owns or cares about a particular app/service" but in enterprise situations or other complex organizations, this can be much harder than it sounds.
 But the sad truth is we’re not going to be able to make much headway on the reliability of a system without that information for reasons that will become clear later when we discuss SLIs and SLOs.

 On the technical side of the context question, it will be really helpful for us to pay attention to technical questions like "just how did this application get in production?".
 Was it deployed by hand via an epic deployment as we’ll talk about in OPS40 or was it deployed via an automated CI/CD pipeline with a great set of unit tests, also discussed in that session?
 This information can have many ramifications including how easy it will be to iterate if and when we have reliability-improving updates to make.
 It can also be a really useful pointer to places we can make a real difference with our work.

 Ok, so let’s stop talking abstractly about this idea and see a demonstration of two of the Azure features than can help improve operational awareness for you.

-{switch to demo}
+{demo 1}

 Time for a demo.
 I’d like to show you two Azure offerings that can help you with this operational awareness.
 There are a number of components of operational awareness, but let’s focus on the deceptively simple question for the tailwind traders app: what’s actually running and how well is it doing?